Ultra Miami First-Timer Guide 2026

 What to solve before leaving for Miami

-Choose the exact bag, charger, earplugs, poncho or rain move, and phone-security setup before travel day.
-Ultra is not the place to discover at the gate that your bag is too big or that your phone lives in an easy pickpocket pocket.
+Sort out your bag, charger, earplugs, rain plan, and phone setup before you fly to Miami.
+Finding out at the gate that your bag is too big or your phone pocket is easy to pickpocket is a rough start.

 How to make the first Ultra easier once you are there

-• Treat the walk or ride home as part of the comfort plan.
+- The walk or ride home is part of the festival — pack for it.

 How Miami Music Week changes the first-timer math